agentsystems/agentsystems/README.md

 **The AgentSystems approach:**
 - Run third-party agents in your environment
-- Access a federated marketplace of specialized agents
+- Access a federated ecosystem of specialized agents
 - Maintain control over data and infrastructure

-### Federated Agent Marketplace
+### Federated Agent Ecosystem

-AgentSystems uses a Git-based discovery protocol where:
+AgentSystems uses a Git-based agent index where:
 - Developers publish agents via GitHub forks
 - Anyone can operate their own agent index alongside community indexes
 - No central authority controls listing or distribution